Dates & Rates

 The camp sessions are four weeks and eight weeks.
 There is also a limited two-week option for new campers ages 8-10.
 The fee structure below encourages the full eight-week program, charging proportionately less so as to enable more parents to be able to afford the full summer experience for their children.
 We believe that boys get the best camp experience through the eight-week program.

-Sibling Discount – 5% discount on each fee is given for two or more siblings attending any one of Keewaydin’s three camps.
+- Sibling Discount – 5% discount on each fee is given for two or more siblings attending any of Keewaydin Foundation’s three camps (Dunmore, Songadeewin, Temagami)

 - Is Keewaydin Dunmore accredited?